In Solidarity with Black Lives Matter, the Development Sector Must Reform

 Shmona Simpson argues that to truly stand in solidarity with #BLM, the development sector must work towards its own irrelevance.

-After four weeks of global Black Lives Matter protests sparked by the tragic death of George Floyd; world leaders and big business alike have published their commitments and strategies to combat anti-black racism.
+After four weeks of global Black Lives Matter protests sparked by the murder* of George Floyd; world leaders and big business alike have published their commitments and strategies to combat anti-black racism.

 We have yet to see comment or commitment from the international health and development sector.